Evolutionary tradeoff: Life history examples

 Evolutionary tradeoffs can be present in a form called life history tradeoffs, which can be defined as the decrease in fitness (essentially, lifetime reproductive success) caused by one life history trait as a result of the increase in fitness caused by a different life history trait.
 Life history traits are traits closely linked to fitness, such as traits associated with growth rate, body size, stress response, timing of reproduction, offspring quantity/quality, longevity and dispersal.

-A classic example used to explain life history tradeoffs is a negative relationship between the age and the size of maturity.
+A classic example of life history tradeoffs is a negative relationship between the age and the size of maturity.
 Growth rates are negatively correlated with maximal size so that the fastest growing individuals produce the smallest adults and slowly growing individuals produce large adults.
 Another classic example is the tradeoff between energy investment in reproduction versus survival.
 If an organism has a set amount of energy that must be allocated among all the functions that individual performs, then the more energy is allocated to reproduction (increased sexual activity/size of reproductive organs), the less is available for survival (longevity/weapon size).
 For example, through experimental manipulation in the lab researchers were able to see that an increase in reproductive activity is correlated with a decrease in longevity in the male fruit fly (Drosophila melanogaster).
 More evidence of the tradeoff between reproduction and survival comes from a study done on pinnipeds, where both genital length and testes mass are negatively associated with investment in precopulatory weaponry.

 Life history tradeoffs can also be thought of in the context of adaptation to a specific environment.
 The general theory is that increased fitness within a selected environment will cause a loss of fitness in other nonelected environments.
 Researchers have used experimental evolution to test this theory in Escherichia coli evolved in a 20 °C environment.
 They were able to see that, although not universal (meaning all individuals showed it), generally there was a decrease in fitness of the evolved E. coli when grown in a 40 °C.